When is the best time to visit?

 Take a cheap flight to Benidorm In November when a fiesta is held for one week, in honour of Benidorm's Patron Saints, who are the Virgin of the Suffrage and Saint James the Apostle.
 To celebrate this occasion, there are processions, fireworks displays, flower offering, a parade of floats and live music.
 Festivities go well into the night, some for practically 24 hours a day.
 It is recommended to book flights in advance for the festival.

 Find a cheap flight to Benidorm and visit one of the most important holiday resorts in Spain.
-Each year millions of tourists seek flights to the city.
+Each year millions of tourists seek flights to Benidorm.
 In the 1950s it pioneered mass tourism, deciding to build up into the blue sky and leave lots of space for parks and pools and outdoor spaces rather than sprawling outwards.
 This way, visitors have short strolls to the beach and beautiful sea views.

 The hot sun is beating down most of the year, there are two wonderful beaches, "W" in shape, and sparkling waters The Old Town sits on the promontory between the sweeping beaches.

 There is an abundance of pubs and clubs and restaurants serving anything from tapas to all-day breakfasts.

 Benidorm is small enough to get around on foot.
 There is a local bus operating a service around the city as well.

 Getting from the airport to the city

 Getting from the Airport to the City Benidorm doesn’t have its own airport so all flights to Benidorm land at Alicante Airport (ALC), located 36 miles away.
 Many hotels organise airport transfer or you can pre-book a private or shared shuttle.
 Car rental companies also operate from the airport.

 - If you’re visiting Benidorm at the height of the tourist season and want to spend the day at one of the town’s two beaches, arrive early to grab a spot on the sand.